Soviet involvement in regime change: 1978–1979: Cambodia

-In the years after the Vietnam War the Socialist Republic of Vietnam and the Democratic Kampuchea had been trying to build relations between one another.
+In the years after the Vietnam War, the Socialist Republic of Vietnam and the Democratic Kampuchea had been trying to build relations between one another.
 The Democratic Kampuchea was the government of Cambodia under the rule of Pol Pot and the Khmer Rouge.
 While both countries tried to maintain good relations they both were still suspicious of each other and fought in occasional border skirmishes.
 In 1977 relations fully deteriorated, and in 1978 this would all come to a head.
 On 25 December 1978 Vietnam invaded the country to remove the Khmer Rouge from power.

-Their invasion was supported by the Soviet Union who ended up sending them $1.4 billion in military aid for their invasion, and between 1981 and 1985 peaked at $1.7 billion.
-As well the Soviet Union provided Vietnam with a total of $5.4 billion to alleviate sanctions and help with their third five-year plan (1981–1985).
-The Soviet Union also provided 90% of Vietnam's demand for raw materials and 70% of its grain imports.
-Along with that the Soviet Union vetod many resolutions at the United Nations that were critical of the invasion or attempted to put sanctions on it.
+The Vietnamese invasion of Cambodia was supported by the Soviet Union who ended up sending them $1.4 billion in military aid for their invasion, and between 1981 and 1985 peaked at $1.7 billion.
+The Soviet Union also provided Vietnam with a total of $5.4 billion to alleviate sanctions and help with their third five-year plan (1981–1985).
+Additionally, the Soviets provided 90% of Vietnam's demand for raw materials and 70% of its grain imports.
+At the United Nations, Soviet delegates vetoed many resolutions that attempted to penalize Vietnam with sanctions or were otherwise critical of its invasion of Cambodia.

 Even though the figures suggest the Soviet Union was a reliable ally, privately Soviet leaders were dissatisfied with Hanoi's handling of the stalemate in Kampuchea and resented the burden of their aid program to Vietnam as their own country was undergoing Đổi Mới economic reforms.
-In 1986, the Soviet Government announced that it would reduce aid to friendly nations; for Vietnam, those reductions meant the loss of 20% of its economic aid and one-third of its military aid.
-After the invasion Vietnam attempted to build a new government in the country and fight a guerilla war against the Khmer Rouge.
+In 1986, the Soviet government announced that it would reduce aid to friendly nations; for Vietnam, those reductions meant the loss of 20% of its economic aid and one-third of its military aid.
+Following the invasion, Vietnam attempted to build a new government in the country and fight a guerilla war against the Khmer Rouge.
 To implement the new reforms in the country, Vietnam, with support from the Soviet Union, started transferring several years' worth of military equipment to the Kampuchea People's Revolutionary Armed Forces, which numbered more than 70,000 soldiers.
 The Vietnamese Ministry of Defense's International Relations Department then advised its Kampuchean counterparts to only use the available equipment to maintain their current level of operations, and not to engage in major operations which could exhaust those supplies.
-By the end of the war the Soviet Union started to decline, but despite this the regime change ended successfully, though the Khmer Rouge would be active in guerrilla actions for many more years.
+While the Soviet Union had already started to decline by the end of Cambodia civil war, Vietnam succeeded in stabilizing the country's new regime, even though the Khmer Rouge continued its insurgency for many years thereafter.